Share this post:

 A new ferry route is launched this summer (2014) from Ravenna to Igoumenitsa and Patras.
 This route will run only in high season (from the end of July until early September).

-Do you need to book ferry from Italy to Greece?
+Do you need to book a ferry?
 Check our ferry reservation engine!